awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 **Note**
 This only works if all your buckets are in the same Region\.
 If you have buckets in multiple Regions, you must adjust the script\.

-## Step 2: Grant the log delivery group WRITE and READ\_ACP permissions<a name="grant-log-delivery-permissions-general"></a>
+## WRITE and READ\_ACP permissions for the Amazon S3 Log Delivery group<a name="grant-log-delivery-permissions-general"></a>

 Amazon S3 writes the log files to the target bucket as a member of the predefined Amazon S3 group Log Delivery\.
 These writes are subject to the usual access control restrictions\.

+If you enable server access logging using the S3 console, S3 automatically updates your bucket access control list \(ACL\) to grant access to the S3 Log Delivery Group\.
+You don't need to manually grant ACL permissions\.
+For information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.

+The AWS CLI and AWS SDK examples on *this* page include steps for granting ACL permissions to the S3 Log Delivery Group\.
+If you use these examples, you don't have to manually grant ACL permissions to the Log Delivery Group\.

-You must grant `s3:GetObjectAcl` and `s3:PutObject` permissions to this group by adding grants to the access control list \(ACL\) of the target bucket\.
+If you enable server access logging programmatically and don't specify ACL permissions, you must grant `s3:GetObjectAcl` and `s3:PutObject` permissions to this group by adding `WRITE` and `READ_ACP` grants to the access control list \(ACL\) of the target bucket\.
 The Log Delivery group is represented by the following URL\.

 ```
 1. http://acs.amazonaws.com/groups/s3/LogDelivery
 ```

-To grant `WRITE` and `READ_ACP` permissions, add the following grants\.
-For information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.
+To grant `WRITE` and `READ_ACP` \(ACL read\) permissions, add the following grants to the target bucket ACL\.

 ```
  1. <Grant>